 All users added to your KSAT console have a personal profile that displays their performance on Phishing Security Tests, their training completion, and their Risk Score and Phish-prone Percentage.
-User information such as email address and job title is also found here and can be manually modified as needed.
+User information, such as email address and job title, is also found here and can be manually modified as needed.

 After you add users to the console, they will be displayed in the user list.
 To view this list, navigate to the Users subtab of the Users tab.
-Click any user's name or email address to access their profile.
+Select any user's name or email address to access their profile.

 User Dashboard Subtab

-After clicking on a user in the user list, you’ll be taken to their User Dashboard.
+After selecting a user in the user list, you’ll be taken to their User Dashboard.
 This subtab shows the user’s phishing results, training assignments, and Risk Score.
 You’ll also see the Impersonate User button, which allows you to view the user’s KnowBe4 experience and take action on behalf of a user.
 For more information, see the Impersonate User section of this article.

 - Phishing Results: This section shows the user’s Phish-prone Percentage, how many simulated phishing emails they received, how many phishing tests they failed, and how many simulated phishing emails they reported.